-The Mandatory Blood Testing Act, 2006, reduces the time for getting a mandatory blood test to less than three weeks.
-Before the act, the process could take more than two months.
+The Mandatory Blood Testing Act, 2006, reduces the time for getting a mandatory blood test to less than 3 weeks.
+Before the act, the process could take more than 2 months.

 This law makes sure that police officers, firefighters, correctional services staff and others get faster access to information that can help them decide the best way to reduce the chances of getting sick should they be exposed to a serious disease.

 What diseases are listed as communicable diseases under the act?

 - Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS)

 Should I start treatment immediately following exposure, or wait for my application to be processed?

 Anyone who believes he or she has been exposed to a communicable disease as a result of coming into contact with a bodily substance of another person should immediately contact a medical professional who can help assess the risk of infection and decide whether to start treatment or preventive measures.

 Who can submit an application under the Mandatory Blood Testing Act, 2006?

 Anyone may apply to a Medical Officer of Health to have a blood sample of another person analysed if he or she has come into contact with a bodily substance from that person in any of the following circumstances: